asizikov/asizikov.github.io/content/blog/2016-01-10-full-stack-ci-for-free.md

 The basic idea is simple:

-* The build triggered by commit to Feature branch produces alpha package, beta packages come from develop branch, release candidates come from master.
+* The build triggered by commit to Feature branch produces an alpha package, beta packages come from develop branch, release candidates come from master.
-* The tag produces stable version.
+* The tag produces a stable version.

-If you want to get more backgrounds I recommend you a nice [couple][GVSemVer] of [posts][GVSemVer2] written by [my colleague](https://twitter.com/gusztavvargadr).
+If you want to get more background I recommend a nice [couple][GVSemVer] of [posts][GVSemVer2] written by [my colleague](https://twitter.com/gusztavvargadr).

 ## AppVeyor
 I'm using AppVeyor as a CI server.